Apple may offer combined iOS and Mac apps next year

 The plan could "theoretically" be rolled out out Apple's Developers Conference next summer, according to Bloomberg's sources, but the situation is "fluid" and the project could also get scrapped.

-Apple doesn't comment on rumors of future product plans, but it makes some sense for it to move its software development in this direction.
+Apple doesn't comment on rumors of future product plans, but it would make sense for it to move its software development in this direction.

 Whether it would be a precursor to touchscreen MacBooks is a whole other topic, but some people would like to see iPads and Macs fully fused.